To me, the autobiography of Hitch was a true literary journey. I consumed it as an audio-book during the summer.

 At the end of the memoir, Hitch shares his thoughts on audio-books.
 He says you should cherish them and make time for them just as for a paper book.
-You have to pay attention – it’s a serious business.
+Pay attention – it’s serious business.
 But as I walked through the wide forest paths, my mind wandered, only to come back to the life story of one of my favorite writers.

-I’ve learned that a part of his family came from a small town in western Poland, no more than 30 km away from mine.
+I’ve learned that a part of his family came from a small town in western Poland, only 30 km away from mine.
 He traveled to the occupied country to bring news, jeans, and records to the oppressed resistant youth of the 70’.
 I always like to think that among Poles, he finally met someone who could out-drink him.

 I didn’t take notes while listening.
-I decided to immerse myself in the story and listen to it as an old friend would – ensconced in an armchair with a glass of fine Scotch in my hand.
-What I’ve learned I wrote down later, in the afterglow of intellectual intercourse.
+I immersed myself in the story and listen to it as an old friend would – ensconced in an armchair with a glass of fine Scotch in my hand.
+What I’ve learned I wrote later, in the afterglow of intellectual intercourse.
 I thought I’d share it with you.

 1. Live is valuable and worth living if you have something to live for